SunaHafizogullari/BerkeleyMLCertificate-CarSalePrice/README.md

 The top factors that impact the car price are the age of the car, number of cylinders, fuel type, mileage, drive type, and its condition.

 The study had limitations that should be revisited in the future:
-- There are a large number of records with missing and other values.
+- There are a large number of records with missing and "other" values.
 Instead of imputing these values, we decided to use hot encoding after assigning missing and other to different categories, which increased the dimensionality of the dataset.
 We can repeat our steps by trying label encoder for the variables with ordinal values.
 For example, the variable 'cyclinders' has values 3-12 cyclinders, other and missing.
 If we didn't have other and missing, we could label encode 3 cylinders with 3, 4 cylinders with 4, etc.
 - The dataset could be enhanced further by pulling information from public resources.
 For example, features such as gas mileage, number of doors, luxury/economy indicator might also be good predictors of resale value.
 This information could be pulled online by the using the column for 'model'.
 - The interaction between the variables should be revisited.
 The model with 2-degree polynomial features provided an R-sq of 72% on the training dataset.
 After reprocessing the dataset (use label encoder instead of one hot encoding, remove other/missing categories), polynomial features could be tested.
 - Building a set of segmented models instead of one model could also improve the prediction quality.
 For example, the depreciation of the luxury cars might be different.
 We can build a separate model for luxury cars and another model for economy cars.
 We can also build a different model for trucks.